Amirarsalan-sn/Finite-potential-wall/README.md

 ```

-Using this formula, the coefficient of each eigenstate in superposition can be calculated.
+Using this formula, the coefficient of each eigenstate in the superposition can be calculated.

 ## Conclusion
 In this article, the Finite Potential Wall problem was studied and analysed.
-The eigenstates of hamiltonian were calculated along with their
+The eigenstates of hamiltonian were calculated along with the relationship between the coefficients inside each.
+The normalization factor was specified and two proofs were given for that.
+After that, a minimum error wave packet was created as the initial state, then, the coefficients of each eigenfunction inside the superposition was explicitly evaluated.
+Knowing all of these equations and formulas, enables us to simulate the movement of a minimum error wave packet (with average monemtum of $\overline{p}$) along with its interaction with the potential wall demonstrating the quantum tunneling phenomenon.

 ## Simple Demonstration
+For veiw a run sample of the simulation code you can see my [linkedin post]().
+Feel free to share your opinion on this project with me.
+Thank you for reading this article, hope you've enjoyed this simulation project!